JanHerca/urantiapedia/output/wikijs/en/article/Melissa_Wells/Spiritual_Sharing_A_Pathway_to_God.md

 Another delightful sort of spiritual sharing is the intimacy shared by two individuals.
 While I have been fortunate to have brief exchanges of spiritual sharing, I must admit that my disease of alcoholism has hampered me in the area of personal relationships.
 What I'm saying here is that I'm not much of an expert on this topicunless you want me to talk about what NOT to do.
 So, I find it helpful to go to the fount of wisdom available to us in _The Urantia Book_.
 And I love to contemplate the beautiful outlook found in the philosophy of Rodan of Alexandria.

 Rodan's lessons on spiritual friendships — which are worth any sacrifice requisite for their possession, in his opinion — include the notable statements: “_Many noble human impulses die because there is no one to hear their expression.
 Truly, it is not good for man to be alone ...Fear, envy, and conceit can be prevented only by intimate contact with other minds...Friendship enhances the joys and glorifies the triumphs of life.
 Loving and intimate human associations tend to rob suffering of its sorrow and hardship of much of its bitterness.
-The presence of a friend enhances all beauty and exalts every goodness._” ([UB 160:2.6](/en/The_Urantia_Book/160#p2_6))
+The presence of a friend enhances all beauty and exalts every goodness._” (<a id="a88_621"></a>[UB 160:2.6](/en/The_Urantia_Book/160#p2_6))

 Rodan goes on to speak of how we can “enrich the soul by pooling our respective spiritual possessions ...the mind of one augments its spiritual values by gaining much of the insight of the other.”